 - 4-5 drops (or 2 teaspoons) castor oil

 Purchase a dropper bottle.
-You can put the ingredients directly inside the bottle and blend with a stirrer.
+Put the ingredients directly inside the bottle and blend together with a stirrer.

-Use this treatment before bed.
-Gently massage onto your face.
-You can also use it on your neck.
-(For additional antioxidant benefits, you can add vitamin E from a gel capsule.)
+Use this treatment before bed by gently massaging the blend onto your face— and don't forget your neck.
+(For additional antioxidant benefits, you can also add vitamin E from a gel capsule).